ida0913/odin-recipes/README.md

 # odin-recipes
-first project based assignment from The Odin Project
+First project-based-assignment from The Odin Project
+Recipe pages of my favorite dishes!